SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="grace-in-regeneration" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 7.</a><br><span style="font-style:italic;font-weight:bold;">Of Grace in Regeneration</span>

-Of Grace in Regeneration We believe that, in order to be saved, sinners must be regenerated, or born again<sup style="font-weight:bold;">37</sup>; that regeneration consists in giving a holy disposition to the mind<sup style="font-weight:bold;">38</sup>; that it is effected in a manner above our comprehension by the power of the Holy Spirit, in connection with divine truth<sup style="font-weight:bold;">39</sup>, so as to secure our voluntary obedience to the gospel<sup style="font-weight:bold;">40</sup>; and that its proper evidence appears in the holy fruits of repentance, and faith, and newness of life<sup style="font-weight:bold;">41</sup>.
+Of Grace in Regeneration We believe that, in order to be saved, sinners must be regenerated, or born again;<sup style="font-weight:bold;">37</sup> that regeneration consists in giving a holy disposition to the mind;<sup style="font-weight:bold;">38</sup> that it is effected in a manner above our comprehension by the power of the Holy Spirit, in connection with divine truth,<sup style="font-weight:bold;">39</sup> so as to secure our voluntary obedience to the gospel;<sup style="font-weight:bold;">40</sup> and that its proper evidence appears in the holy fruits of repentance, and faith, and newness of life.<sup style="font-weight:bold;">41</sup>

 <ol start="37">
     <li id="37">John 3:3, 6-7; 1 Cor.
 1:14; Rev. 8:7-9; 21:27</li>